lenala/azure-gradle-plugins/README.md

 ---|---
 javaVersion | Java version.
 Supported versions are: {1.7, 1.7.0_51, 1.7.0_71, 1.8, 1.8.0_25, 1.8.0_60, 1.8.0_73, 1.8.0_111, 1.8.0_92, 1.8.0_102, 1.8.0_144}
 javaWebContainer | Web Container.
-Optional, default is newest Tomcat 8.5.
+Optional, default is newest Tomcat 8.5. urlPath | Url path.
+Optional, if not specified Web App will be deployed to root.
+Works for WARDEPLOY deployment type only.

 TOMCAT_8_5_NEWEST
 ```